CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 ### Size Perception

-In our map now there's a huge difference between the points with highest damage and the rest of the markers.
-We can make this look better by applying this expression:

-17. Replace the `viz` width property with this:
+Right now our circle sizes are scaling up linearly.

+For example, if the lowest `total_damage` is 0, and the highest is 100, a point with `total_damage` of 150 is halfway between them.

+Since lowest-damage points get a width of 0 and highest-damage points get a width is 50, the point with `total_damage` exactly halfway between those gets a width halfway between 0 and 100, or 50.

+There's an issue with linear scaling though: we perceive changes in area, not changes in width.
+For a more detailed explanation see the `Size Perception` section [in this guide](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-2/#numeric-values).

+17. We can make the differences between point damage values easier to recognize by changing the area, using an expression like this:

     `width: sqrt(ramp($total_damage, [0, 50^2]))`

     * 50^2 = 50 squared.
-    * ramp is interpolating linearly from 0 to the square root of 50, which represents area as opposed to width.
     * When we wrap the ramp inside a sqrt expression, an intermediate value with half the damage of the worst accident will get half the area of the worst damage value(50²/2), but not half its width.

     Now the sizes appear more normalized: